m47812/Custom-3D-Printer-Controller/README.md

 - WLAN Module

 ## Background
 I designed this 3D printer controller as a hobby project, for my own 3D printer.
-The Original plan was to build a custom hardware and custom firmware.
+The original plan was to build a custom hardware and custom firmware.
 Throughout the project my colleague and I have moved to a different printer design which resulted in the stop of the firmware project.
 The PCB was produced at JLCPCB and I did some tests with it.
+I've decided to make the project open source for anyone who would like to build their own 3D printer electronics.
+The project may serve as a starting point or something to enhance, modify and customize.

 ## State of the project
 ![Real Board](/Images/Mainboard_Real.jpg)